 How to Pick the Best Water Shoes for You

 It can be daunting to shop for a pair of quality water shoes with so many different types available on the market.
-Whether you're a white water boater or a beach hang enthusiast, keep reading to learn more about how to pick your first, or next, pair of water shoes.
+Whether you're a white water boater or a beach hang enthusiast, you want to step into the right pair.

 Main Types of Water Shoes